Leadership Workout: 6 Ways to Develop your Leadership Muscles – without going to the gym!

 Because deliberate practice requires full attention, it can only be sustained for a short period of time.
 Laboratory studies of extended practice have capped the optimal time at one hour per day, three to five days a week.
 It’s important to offset the intense effort of deliberate practice with purposeful rest and recovery.

 One of my favourite jokes is that ‘the only place where success comes before work is in the dictionary’.
-There is surprisingly little hard evidence that anyone can attain any kind of exceptional performance – such as being an exemplary leader – without spending a lot of time perfecting it
+There is surprisingly little hard evidence that anyone can attain any kind of exceptional performance – such as being an exemplary leader – without spending a lot of time perfecting it.
+Time to take a leadership workout?

 No matter what your leader’s current skills levels are, if they put in the time and effort to tap into the proven principles of deliberate practice, they – and you – are sure to see some progress.